backstage/backstage/.changeset/grumpy-beds-design.md

 ---
-"@backstage/plugin-user-settings": patch
+'@backstage/plugin-user-settings': patch
 ---

-Fix import for createPlugin in example snippet
+Fix import for `createPlugin` in example snippet